misiektoja/spotify_monitor/README.md

 python3 spotify_monitor.py <spotify_user_uri_id>
 ```

-To get the list of all supported command-line arguments / flags:
+To see all supported command-line arguments and flags:

 ```sh
 spotify_monitor --help
 ```

+<a id="terminal-output"></a>
+## Terminal Output

-The `--help` output is the source of copy-paste examples for guided setup, Firefox cookie import, normal monitoring, doctor checks and friend listing.
-The commands adapt automatically to PyPI, downloaded script, Docker and Docker Compose installs.
-Container examples include the required `/data` paths plus a Linux host Firefox mount where appropriate.
+The `--help` output provides copy-paste examples for guided setup, private cookie entry, Firefox cookie import, normal monitoring, doctor checks and friend listing.
+Commands adapt automatically to PyPI, downloaded script, Docker and Docker Compose installations.
+Container examples prefer hidden private entry with `/data/.env` and retain a read-only Linux host Firefox mount as an advanced alternative.

 Spotify Monitor starts user-facing commands with the selected ASCII equalizer banner.
 Plain ASCII keeps the banner readable in terminals, redirected output and container logs.
 Machine-oriented `--version` and `--generate-config` output intentionally omit it.